danielsaidi/StandardActions/README.md

 }
 ```

-The button above will render properly on all major Apple platforms, and use proper localization.
-You can apply any view modifiers and button styles to the button to customize it.
+The code above will render correctly on all major Apple platforms.
+You can use view modifiers and button styles to customize it further.

 ## Localization

-ButtonKit is localized in the following languages:
+This library is localized in the following languages:

 * 🇺🇸 English (US)
 * 🇸🇪 Swedish

-Use `Sources/ButtonKit/Resources/Localizable.xcstrings` to add support for more languages.
+Use `Sources/StandardButtons/Resources/Localizable.xcstrings` to add support for more languages.